 6. The Toy Musuem

-Explore the Toy Museum’s antique dolls and teddy bears from the 1800s up to the 1960s.
+Explore the Toy Museum’s antique dolls and teddy bears from the 1800s to the 1960s.
 It also has a special collection of wartime toys.

-7. Vesikko Submarine museum
+7. Vesikko Submarine Museum

-Climb aboard the restored Finnish Vesikko Submarine museum, which opened in 1978.
+Climb aboard the restored Finnish Vesikko Submarine Museum, which opened in 1978.

 8. Suomenlinna Museum